rustprooflabs/pgdd/README.md

 ### Test deployment

-Specify version, `pg10`, `pg11`, and `pg12` are currently supported.
+Specify version, `pg10` through `pg13` are currently supported.
 This command will start a test instance of Postgres on port `28812`.
-(Using a different version changes the last two digits of the port!)
+Using a different version changes the last two digits of the port!

 ```bash
 cargo pgx run pg12